programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 		</parent>
 	</top>

 Once you are given an XML database, or have stored your own data within one, you can use XSL to sort, filter and display this information in (almost) any way you wish.
+You can even break open OpenXML files, such as Word (.docx) or Excel (.xslx) files, and see or remove any additional information that Microsoft has inserted into your documents, such as tags identifying geographical locations.

+A more detail discussion of XML, its structure, and its use in the humanities, is available from the [Text Encoding Initative](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SG.html).

 ## What is XSL?

 **eXtensible Stylesheet Language** (**XSL**) is the natural complement to XML.
 At its most basic level, it provides layout and formatting instructions in much the same way as [**Cascading Stylesheets** (**CSS**)](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) do for HTML files.
-This allows you to transform your plain-text data into richly formatted text, as well as dictate its layout on a screen or in print without altering your original data files.
+This allows you to transform your plain-text data into richly formatted text, as well as dictate its layout on a screen or in print, without altering your original data files.
+At a more advanced level, it also allows you sort or filter your records based on particular critera, or create and display compound or derived values based on your original dataset.

-By keeping your data and formatting instructions separate, you are able to refine and alter your layout without the risk of compromising the structure of your data.
+By keeping your data (XML) and formatting instructions (XSL) separate, you are able to refine and alter your layout without the risk of compromising the structure of your data.
 You are also able to create a number of different *styles*, each serving a different purpose, and apply them as necessary to a single data set.
 In practice, this means only having to update your data in one place, even if you export it to many different documents.

+The following tutorial will therefore explain

++ *Editors*: The tools needed to create XSL transformation files
++ *Transformers*: The tools needed to apply your XSL transformation instructions to your XML database
++ *Choosing and Preparing XML Data*: How to connect your database to your XSL transformation instructions

+as well as walk you through the creation of some of the most common transformations intructions, including

++ *Printing Values*: How to print or display your data
++ *For-Each Loops*: How to display particular data for each record
++ *Sorting Results*: How to display your data in a particular order
++ *Filtering Results*: How to select which records you display

 ## Necessary and Helpful Software Packages